hmrc/gform/README.md

 Gform is a SaaS for authoring and running form submission journeys.

 This gform backend persists form templates in a mongo database.
-It also persists incomplete form submissions in save4later.
+It also persists incomplete form submissions in mongo forms collection.

 When forms are submitted, they the submission data is written into a PDF file and sent to DMS via GIS using fileupload.